SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.0.5.md

 The script will be executed by the user who is performing the QAction.
 It will return an “ExecuteScriptResponseMessage”, containing information about the execution of the script.

 If you execute a script using this method, it will be executed with all script execution settings set to the default values.
-If more control is needed, then use the E*xecuteScript<br>(ExecuteScriptMessage message)* method described below.
+If more control is needed, then use the *ExecuteScript(ExecuteScriptMessage message)* method described below.

 Example: